CleverCloud/clever-operator/docs/10-concepts.md

 - https://www.youtube.com/watch?v=_aJ1BdaG2n8

-Feel free to create a pull request, if you wanna add some resources to help people on-board on kubernetes operator and custome resources.
+Feel free to create a pull request, if you wanna add some resources to help people on-board on kubernetes operator and custom resources.

 ## How it works